-“Saxophonist Peter Van Huffel may be one of the most intense performers on this instrument…” (Raul d’Gama, All About Jazz).
+“Saxophonist Peter Van Huffel may be one of the most intense performers on [his] instrument…” (Raul d’Gama, All About Jazz).
 He has played an active role in many of the world’s top jazz scenes, and has performed and led numerous tours across Europe, the US and his native Canada.
-Steve Smith of Time Out New York refers to Peter as “a compelling melodist with a fiery outward- bound streak and a penchant for layering opposed rhythms in quirky, compelling ways…” and Wilbur MacKenzie of The New York City Jazz Record (formerly All About Jazz-NY) says “Van Huffel’s playing… is richly nuanced, with melody and texture seamlessly integrated to create colorful and evocative statements.”
+Steve Smith of Time Out New York refers to Peter as “a compelling melodist with a fiery outward- bound streak and a penchant for layering opposed rhythms in quirky, compelling ways…” and Wilbur MacKenzie of The New York City Jazz Record (formerly All About Jazz-NY) has said “Van Huffel’s playing… is richly nuanced, with melody and texture seamlessly integrated to create colorful and evocative statements.”

 In 2009, Peter developed an international quartet featuring musicians from all over the globe who came together in Berlin and Cologne to record Peter’s second disc for Fresh Sound Records, “Like the Rusted Key”.
 In 2010, this international quartet, (featuring New York pianist Jesse Stacken, bassist Miles Perkin, and Swiss drummer Samuel Rohrer), followed the release of their critically acclaimed CD with a series of four tours across Europe and a cross-Canada tour which included performances at some of Canada’s top jazz festivals.
 Previously, Peter led the New York based PVH Quintet with Jesse Stacken, Scott DuBois, Michael Bates and Jeff Davis during his 2002-08 NYC residency.
 The group held regular performances at such New York staples as the 55 Bar, The Tea Lounge and the Cornelia Street Café, and toured Canada frequently.
 They can be heard on Peter’s 2007 Fresh Sound Records release, “Silvester Battlefield” and on their 2005 independent release “On Common Ground”.